Magnus-droid/UTokyo-Cyber-Security-Project/README.md

 This is a proof of concept project.
 Do NOT use on networks you don't have authorization to monitor.

 ## notes for the project so far

+Connected to the RPi via SSH and PuTTY

 installed tshark with